 Reading will not only help improve your knowledge but it will improve your vocabulary and fluency as well.
 Your fluency will improve because you will read the text in your mind and your vocabulary will improve because you will come across a lot of new words and phrases.

 Also Read: Describe Your Favourite Gadget: Let’s Acknowledge the IELTS Cue Card Answers For High Scores

 Take up activities like word of the day, phrase of the day and so on.
 Try to use these in your conversations.
 This will help you amass knowledge on the same and will also help you recall these appropriate words and phrases when you actually sit for the IELTS speaking task.

 Teaching others will not only help increase your confidence but will also ensure that it remains in your memory.
 So do this activity regularly too.

 English is a global language.
 It is highly unlikely that the situation will change in a globalised economy in the future.
-Being proficient in English must therefore be looked upon as a necessary skill not only for achieving a good IELTS band and creating a good career path for yourself, but also as a skill which will help you progress in the future as well.
+Being proficient in the language must, therefore, be looked upon as a necessary skill not only for achieving a good IELTS band and creating a good career path for yourself but also as a skill that will help you progress in the future as well.

 Also Read: Previous Year IELTS Speaking Part 2 Questions: Cue Card Topic Advertisement with Answer